The Motorcycle Safety Foundation's (MSF) BRC1 is designed for those who;

 We supply the training motorcycles that are used for the practice riding exercises unless you want to use your own motorcycle or scooter that is registered & insured.
 If you use a scooter for the Skill Test, your motorcycle endorsement from the NJ MVC will include a 500cc restriction which means you will not be able to ride a motorcycle that is larger than 500cc.
-Our fleet of training motorcycles consists of 125cc fuel-injected motorcycles (Honda Monkeys, Honda Groms, Kawasaki Pros and the Popio), 200cc fuel-injected motorcycles (Suzuki Van Vans), a 250cc carburetor motorcycle (Suzuki GZ), and a 310cc fuel-injected motorcycle (we have the new entry-level BMW).
+Our fleet of training motorcycles consists of 125cc fuel-injected motorcycles (Honda Monkeys, Honda Groms, Kawasaki Pros and the CMT Moto Popio), 200cc fuel-injected motorcycles (Suzuki Van Vans), a 250cc carburetor motorcycle (Suzuki GZ), and a 310cc fuel-injected motorcycle (we have the new entry-level BMW).
 These are considered to be the best motorcycles for training purposes.
 We also have a Honda Navi, which has an automatic transmission, if you want to ride a scooter.
+There will be no cc restriction on your motorcycle license/endorsement if you use one of our training motorcycles, other than the Honda Navi.

-You should be able to place both of your feet flat on the ground when sitting on our training motorcycles.
-You should be at least 5 feet tall.
+You must be able to place both of your feet on the ground when sitting on our training motorcycles.
+You must be at least 5 feet tall or have a 28" inseam.
 To make sure, stop by our training location on the weekend during a training session and sit on one of our training motorcycles before registering for one of our BRC1 classes.
-If you cannot place both of your feet flat on the ground, you will not be allowed to take the course for safety reasons.
+If you cannot place both of your feet on the ground, you will not be allowed to take the course for safety reasons.
+(We have a height measurement chart on site).